dstackai/dstack/docs/index.md

 ---
-title: A better way to run ML workflows
+title: Universal ML workflows as code
 hide:
   - path
 ---

-# The easiest way to run ML workflows
+# Universal ML workflows as code

 `dstack` is an open-source tool makes it very easy to run ML workflows anywhere (whether it be on a local machine or on any cloud platform).

 [Quick start](quick-start.md){ class="md-go-to-action primary" } [:video_game: Playground](playground.md){ class="md-go-to-action secondary" }

-## How it works?
+## Define workflows

 Define ML workflows, their output artifacts, hardware requirements, and dependencies via YAML.